nemild/smart-contract-best-practices/smart-contracts.md

 - Move external calls to the end of functions.
 If this can’t be done, make extremely sure that state manipulation across functions won’t be possible.

-### DoS with Block Gas Limit

-All Ethereum transactions must consume an amount of gas lower than the block gas limit (BGL).
-An attacker can cause a denial-of-service against the contract, if the attacker can manipulate the gas used by the contract to provide the service.

-Example: Manipulating the amount of elements in an array can increase gas costs substantially, forcing a DoS with the BGL.
-Taking the previous example, of wanting to pay out some stakeholders iteratively, it might seem fine, assuming that the amount of stakeholders won’t increase too much.
-The attacker would buy up, say 10000 tokens, and then split all 10000 tokens amongst 10000 addresses, causing the amount of iterations to increase, potentially exceeding the BGL.
-Note that a contract cannot rely on gas refunds to protect against this DoS, because gas refunds are only provided at the end.

-To mitigate around this, a pull vs push model comes in handy.
-For example:

-((code snippet))
+<a name="iteration-maximum"></a>

+#### Iteration Maximum

+Manipulating the amount of elements in an array can increase gas costs substantially - or prevent the code from running if the block maximum is hit.
+For example, a malicious party can create a large number of entities to break iterative payout code.

+The preferred way to mitigate this is to transform push models to an individual pull model.

 An alternative approach is to have a payout loop that can be split across multiple transactions, like so: